Jane Buchan on Alternatives, Diversification, and Investor Agency

 • Narrative risk, capacity limits, and liquidity discipline

-• Size by economic exposure.
+1. Size by economic exposure.
 Private equity = levered equity.
-Private credit = floating‑rate credit with evolving workouts.
+Private credit = floating-rate credit with evolving workouts.
+Understanding the underlying mechanics matters more than the label.

-• Structure is a risk control.
-Separate accounts, clear custody, transparent execution protect agency.
+2. Structure is a risk control.
+Separate accounts, clear custody, and transparent execution protect agency and reduce operational and counterparty risks.

-• Diversification still works.
-Correlation and payoff shape matter more than labels.
+3. Diversification still works.
+Correlation and payoff shape matter more than asset class labels.
+Focus on where diversification adds real value.

-• Process beats prediction.
-Aim to be roughly right across cycles.
+4. Process beats prediction.
+Aim to be roughly right across cycles rather than requiring perfect forecasts.
+Build portfolios that work in multiple scenarios.

 Timestamps